robotpilot/turtlebot3_wiki/docs/source/appendix_lds.rst

 LDS for TurtleBot3
 ------------------

-The LDS (HLS-LFCD2) is used for both TurtleBot3 Burger and TurtleBot3 Waffle.
+The 360 Laser Distance Sensor LDS-01 is used for both TurtleBot3 Burger and TurtleBot3 Waffle.

 .. image:: _static/hardware/turtlebot3_models.png

 Introduction Video
 ------------------

-ROS Hector SLAM demo using only a LDS (HLS-LFCD2) made by HLDS (Hitachi-LG Data Storage).
+ROS Hector SLAM demo using only a 360 Laser Distance Sensor LDS-01 made by HLDS (Hitachi-LG Data Storage).

 .. raw:: html